-Across all Java projects on Open Hub, 32% of all source code lines are comments.For JasperStarter, this figure is 22%.
+Across all Java projects on Open Hub, 31% of all source code lines are comments.For JasperStarter, this figure is only 42%.

-This lack of comments puts JasperStarter among the lowest one-third of all Java projects on Open Hub.
+This high number of comments puts JasperStarter among the highest one-third of all Java projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.

 Over the past twelve months, 3 developers contributed new code to JasperStarter, making this a relatively small project team.

 For this measurement, Open Hub considers only recent changes to the code.
 Over the entire history of the project, 7 developers have contributed.